When recovering from an injury, the last thing you need is to worry about

 To prove your pain and suffering, you should show your medical bills and

-will look at your medical records.
-The defense attorney will also ask
+attorney will look at your medical records.
+The

-if you’re exaggerating your pain.
+defense attorney will also ask if you’re exaggerating your pain.

-proceedings ahead so you feel confident about what to expect.
+you plan for the proceedings ahead so you feel confident about what to expect.